Elections Act and Voter ID

 - parliamentary oversight of the Electoral Commission

-General information about the Act is available on the Electoral Commission's About the Elections Act webpage.
+General information about the Act is available on the Electoral Commission's About the Elections Act webpages.

 Voter ID